-Lecturer in US Foreign Policy, United States Studies Centre
+Lecturer, United States Studies Centre

 Elizabeth’s research explores the relationships between trade, politics and labour.
 Her current book project, Making Made in China: Race, Politics, and Labor in Sino-American Trade 1972-1979, examines these issues through a social and political history of the origins of the contemporary Sino-American trade relationship.

 Elizabeth holds a first-class honours degree from the University of New South Wales and was a recipient of the Commonwealth Government’s Australian Postgraduate Award.